Cooking in The Keys

 How to Prep Green Beans For Cooking

-To prep green beans, start by rinsing them under cold water to remove any dirt or debris.
+Rinse the green beans under cold water to remove any dirt or debris.

-Once prepped, the green beans are ready to be cooked the way you like them.
+Once trimmed, the green beans are ready to cook.

 green beans, garlic, lemon, parmesan.